 - Join the club: Only 5% of people have board appointments.
 By gaining one, paid or unpaid, you join this exclusive club.
 In doing so you have the legitimacy to both approach and speak with other NEDs – the leaders and influencers in their industry.
 These networks can lead to new business and new opportunities.

-I recognise that serving on a board is time-consuming and risky.
-However, I think that individuals gain a number of unique benefits for sitting on any board, regardless of whether they are paid or not.
+I recognise that having an unpaid board role is time-consuming and risky.
+However, individuals gain a number of unique benefits for sitting on any board, regardless of whether they are paid or not.
 Indeed, as I reflect on my own relatively meagre board experience, I am reminded of how valuable the board work I do has been to my executive career.
-In fact, I can pinpoint this NED experience as being pivotal to my executive success.
+In fact, I can pinpoint my NED experiences as being pivotal to my executive success.

 About the Author